-The following sections should be included:
+The following sections should be included in your Capstone:

-- Title page
+- · Title page

 - Abstract

-- Table of Contents
+- · Table of Contents

 - Chapter 1 Introduction (Background, Significance, Justification, Purpose)

 - Chapter 2 Literature Review

 - Chapter 3 Method (as appropriate for your project---may include project design, procedures, evaluation methods, etc.)

-- Chapter 4 Discussion of findings and Recommendations
+- Chapter 4 Discussion of Findings and Recommendations

 - Chapter 5 Conclusion

-- · References
+- References

-- Appendices, as appropriate
+- · Appendices, as appropriate

-The Final Capstone Project/Master's Thesis

-submission for dissemination should be prepared

-using the Microsoft Office suite (Word®, Excel®,

-and PowerPoint® as appropriate), appropriately

-paginated using a twelve-point standard style font

-such as Times New Roman, Century Schoolbook,

-etc. Although the foregoing project format

-requirements may suffice for most capstone

-projects, there may be some appropriate variations

-approved by your Capstone Instructor.

 Throughout the Capstone course, you will need to submit iterations of the chapter sections as you complete them to your Capstone Instructor for feedback.
-Do not wait until the end of the course to submit one completed paper and expect it to meet the rigorous expectations of this course.
+The Oral Presentation of your Capstone should be about 30 minutes and will be facilitated via synchronous telecommunication such as video conferencing media.